abinit/abinit/doc/tutorial/eph4isotc.md

 ![](eph4isotc_assets/MgB2_phbands.png)

+In metals, the interatomic force-constants are short-ranged.
 The fact that 4x4x4 is too coarse is clearly seen if we compare The reason why we don't provide files obtained with a 6x6x6 is that the size of repo with the DFPT potentials would be around 200 Mb

 ```sh